What is the C4MH Campaign?

 We believe that effective communication and correct knowledge is the first necessary step towards creating an environment that encourages breaking the silence surrounding mental health in India.

-Towards this end, we create training material, posters, films and innovative communication tools (comic strips; traditional games like Ludo, Snakes & Ladders, Tambola etc.) with information on mental illnesses and the stigma surrounding them.
+As part of the campaign, we create training material, posters, films and innovative communication tools (comic strips; traditional games like Ludo, Snakes & Ladders, Tambola etc.) with information on mental illnesses and the stigma surrounding them.

 We hold capacity building workshops for community workers from other NGOs to sensitize them about mental health issues and to train them in the usage of our tools so they can take these tools to the communities they work with to deliver information that will help foster better understanding and acceptance of mental illnesses.